This website is best viewed on a modern browser.

 Middle School Debate

-In partnership with Claremont McKenna College and launched with support from the National Endowment for the Humanities, the ESU Middle School Debate Program teaches students in grades 5-8 fundaments of critical thinking and language arts skills through public speaking.
-The ESU Middle School Debate is unique in that it maximizes the learning and skill building outcomes by extensive coach and judge training and an adaptation of the parliamentary model of debate for middle-schoolers.
+In partnership with Claremont McKenna College and launched with support from the National Endowment for the Humanities, the ESU Middle School Public Debate Program teaches students in grades 5–8 fundamentals of critical thinking and language arts skills through public speaking.
+The ESU Middle School Debate is unique in that it maximizes the learning and skill-building outcomes by extensive coach and judge training and an adaptation of the parliamentary model of debate for middle-schoolers.
 The program reaches students at one of the most sensitive times of their development.
-It enhances their academic performance in language, math and science classes and builds discipline and tolerance of different viewpoints.
-It appeals to both boys and girls, who competed with students nationwide via zoom for most of 2021-2022.
-They were thrilled to debate in-person for the Championship in April.
+It enhances their academic performance in language, math and science classes and builds discipline, collaboration and tolerance of different viewpoints.
+It appeals to both boys and girls, which are almost evenly represented in the ESU leagues.

 400

-In the spring, we reintroduced in-person classes after a two-year hiatus.
-The ESU national headquarters is a vibrant house of immigrants once again.
-Students use our center as a place to study, relax and network.
+The ESU national headquarters has once again become a vibrant and welcoming center for new immigrants.
 Our hybrid program combines the accessibility of online activities with the benefits of in-person learning.

 100%